textpattern/textpattern.github.io/administration/images-panel.md

 ## List of existing images

 Beneath the upload and search area there is the table, or list, of existing images.
 Each row is one image.

-### Columns

-The default view shows these columns:

-**ID:** an ID number is automatically assigned to each image.
-This is what identifies it and calls it on the live site.
-Select this ID to edit the image properties.

-**Name:** the filename of the image.
-Select this to edit the images properties.

-**Thumbnail:** shows a thumbnail of the image, if any exists (for a better visual overview in this table it is recommended to always generate a thumbnail).

-**Category:** if the image was assigned a category, then it will reflect that here.

-**Author:** the author who created the image record (only if more than one author exists in the [Users panel](https://docs.textpattern.io/administration/users-panel)).

-At the top of the list there is an option 'Show detail'.
-When marked additional columns (and additional info) will be presented:

-In the ID column, a link will be added for each image: **View:** select this to view the actual image in a new browser window.

-**Date:** the date when the image record was created (normally when the image was initially uploaded).

-**Tags:** here you have a choice of *three ways* to include the image in your article content or Form templates:

-1. as a Textile(d) text
-2. as a Textpattern image tag
-3. as plain HTML

-Each link will open a pop-up window with a 'tag builder' ([see below](#image-tag-builder) for further details).
-You can choose the elements you need and an appropriate tag in Textile, Textpattern or HTML will be created.
-This tag you can copy and place where needed.
+If you select the header of a column, it will sort the list according to that column.
+Select again to reverse sort direction.

 ### Perform changes on selected images